theupdateframework/taps/tap7.md

 (6) malicious mirrors
 (7) mix-and-match
 (8) rollback
-(9) slow retrieval
-(10) key compromise.
+(9) key compromise.
 ```

-While testing, the conformance tester verifies that the expected metadata
+While testing, the conformance tester verifies that the expected metadata and
-and update files are downloaded, and examine the return codes of the program
+update files are downloaded, and examines the return codes of the program when
-when attacks on the updater are present, which are defined later in the
+attacks on the updater are present, which are defined later in the
 `Specification` section of this TAP.
-Note that the conformance tester is in
+Note that the conformance tester provides
-control of the repository specified on the command-line, and so it  can test
+the remote files (i.e., repository files) specified on the command-line, and so
-for various conditions and input metadata.
+it  can test for various conditions and input metadata.

-As for running conformance testing, the conformance tester accepts a
+As for running the conformance tests, the conformance tester accepts a
 command-line option (and others, which will be covered later) that points to
 the location of a configuration file: